Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 # cloud_db_mgmt_pooling_migrations
 ## HHA 504 Homework Assignment 4C

+*Acquire hands-on expertise in overseeing a cloud-hosted MySQL database, with an emphasis on executing connection pooling and executing database migrations.
+This task will involve working with both Azure and Google Cloud Platform (GCP).*

 **The Setup and Configuration of Connection Pooling for Azure and GCP databases**

 **Describe the Database Schema Structure and Rationale**